scott-love/personal-site/content/en/project/sheepvoice/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-###Functional Neuroimaging of the Vocalisation Perception Mechanisms of Sheep (SheepVoicefMRI)
+The project, Functional Neuroimaging of the Vocalisation Perception Mechanisms of Sheep (SheepVoicefMRI), is funded by the French National Research Agency - ANR-20-CE20-0001.